apache/mesos/docs/isolators/network-ports.md

 of port resources the agent offers to tasks.
-This flag is required when using the default Mesos executors or any custom executor that uses the native Mesos Java or Python bindings since the native Mesos libraries will always implicity listen on a socket.
+This flag is required when using the default Mesos executors or any custom executor that uses the native Mesos Java or Python bindings since the native Mesos libraries will always implicitly listen on a socket.
 This flag should not be required for custom executors that use the HTTP executor API.

 The network ports isolator ignores tasks that belong to a [CNI](../cni.md)